 Our two research-focused MSc programmes combine taught modules with the opportunity to develop research skills and work on an extensive supervised research project alongside experts in the field.

 The staff and students benefit from the unique network of world-leading scholars visiting department and hosting us at the top research centres worldwide.

-We have a range of activities that you can get involved with that appeal to your interests outside of your studies.
-If you are interested in volunteering opportunities then we have a fantastic STEM project where you can become a Science Engineering Ambassador.
-This role involves visiting local Schools to encourage young people to engage in Science, Technology, Engineering and Maths activities.
-It is a rewarding experience and will be great if you are interested in a future with science and teaching.
+We have a variety of activities that you can get involved with that appeal to your interests outside of your studies, including a fantastic STEM (Science, Technology, Engineering and Maths) project where you can become a Science Engineering Ambassador.
+This role involves visiting local schools to encourage young people to engage in STEM activities.
+It is a rewarding experience, especially if you are interested in a future in science and teaching.

 Our extensive range of first-class facilities are designed to help you throughout their studies and fully-equip you for their your endeavours.